zoppellarielena/zoppellarielena/Readme.md

 <br>
 <br>
 📬 [**Multinomial Naive Bayes for Fake News Classification**](https://github.com/zoppellarielena/Multinomial-Naive-Bayes-for-Fake-News-Classification) (*jul - aug 2022*)<br>
-We developed a Multinomial Naive Bayes in R for fake news classification with both 2 (true/false) and 5 classes, achieving an accuracy of 92.51% in the first case and 23.77% in the second.
-A reliability test of the predictions was also conducted using Bayes' theorem and the rate of true and false positives and negatives.
+We developed a Multinomial Naive Bayes in **R** for fake news classification with both 2 (true/false) and 5 classes, achieving an accuracy of 92.51% in the first case and 23.77% in the second.
+A **reliability test of the predictions** was also conducted using Bayes' theorem and the rate of true and false positives and negatives.
 <br>
 <br>
 💧 [**Rainfall-runoff modeling using Deep Learning**](https://github.com/zoppellarielena/Rainfall-runoff-modeling-using-Deep-Learning) (*may - jun 2022*)<br>
-Together with the team, I developed an LSTM to provide predictions on the hydrological basins of the CAMELS dataset using Keras in Python.
-We attempted to add an encoder to the model, which proved to perform better than the LSTM alone by leveraging the statistical information from the input.
+Together with the team, I developed an **LSTM to provide predictions on the hydrological basins of the CAMELS dataset** using Keras in Python.
+We attempted to **add an encoder to the model**, which proved to perform better than the LSTM alone by **leveraging the statistical information from the input**.
 The project was supervised by Professor Carlo Albert from the Swiss Federal Institute of Aquatic Science and Technology.
 <br>
 <br>
 🧭 [**Exercises in R for Advanced Statistics course**](https://github.com/zoppellarielena/Exercises-for-Advanced-Statistics-for-Physics-Analysis) (*mar - jun 2022*)<br>